steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 ```

 ### Stage 0.1 - enable the admin user
+Note this isn't required for some of the workshops as we're already using
+the **openopentlc-mgr** user.

 Switch from using the **kubeadmin** default user to an **admin** user setup
 via an [OpenShift Auth Provider](./OpenShiftUserAuth.md)
 ```